antoniablair/weather/README.md

 <hr>

 ### Dev Todo's
+- Limit number of API calls that can be made at once
 - Form validation on the city submission form
 - Javascript type checking (Flow)
 - Unit tests to test for basic logic, such as parsing forecasts